stepvda/published/knowledge_preservation.md

 Please contact:
 Stephane van der Aa via email <stephane@stepvda.net>.
+I'm also reacheable by phone on this number: +32 493 701601.

 ## Frequently Asked Questions
 This project is in its startup phase.
 Many aspects of it are still being defined.
 This includes questions around the topics below.
 Feel free to contact me directly for any enquiry you have at present.
 I will provide more information on this page as the project gets underway.